 Video content producers who already have their own YouTube channel can use the platform’s speech recognition technology to generate subtitles automatically after they upload a new video.
 At the moment this option is available only for Russian, Japanese, English, Portuguese, German, Spanish, Korean, French, Italian and Dutch languages, and you have to use conventional methods of making subtitles for your YouTube videos if they are not in any of the languages on this list.

-This tool is only available in US English, and it can be quite useful for Facebook users who often upload videos in this language to their profiles.
+This tool is only available in US English for advertisers in US and Cananda, and it can be quite useful for Facebook users who often upload videos in this language to their profiles.
 However, Facebook’s automatic caption feature is not entirely reliable, which means that you have to proofread all subtitles it generates.

 Go through the captions you’ve just generated in order to make sure that there are no mistakes and after you’ve made all the necessary edits you should click on the Save to Video button and that is it, your video will have subtitles.

-This online platform helps its users sync the subtitles with videos.
-In case you want to create the subtitles by yourself, you can also use Amara to type in the text, but if this process is too long for you and you’re looking for a way to save some time, then you should probably generate the subtitle file using text to speech platforms like Amber Script or Watson.
+This online platform isn't a truly automatic subtitle generator but it helps its users sync the subtitles with videos.
+In case you want to create the subtitles by yourself, you can also use Amara to type in the text, but if this process is too long for you and you’re looking for a way to save some time, then you should probably generate the subtitle file using speech to text platforms like Amber Script or Watson.

 Once you’ve managed to turn all the narration or the dialogue in your video into text you should head over to the Amara platform that lets you add a subtitle file to a video.
 The video for which you would like to create a subtitle file has to be stored online so that you can link to it.
 In case you don’t have a web server where you can upload the video file, you can use a video hosting platform like Vimeo to store your file online.

-Even though it is relatively easy to generate subtitles for videos you share on YouTube or Facebook the voice recognition technologies subtitle generators use are still not entirely reliable.
+Even though it is relatively easy to generate subtitles for videos you share on YouTube or Facebook, the voice recognition technologies subtitle generators use are still not entirely reliable.
 What’s more platforms like Amara don’t have their own text to speech technologies and you must use them in combination with online platforms that offer this service.
-Which method of generating subtitles automatically do you like to use the most?
-Leave a comment and let us know.